code4lib/code-of-conduct/README.md

 The [Code of Code4Lib Conduct](code_of_conduct.md) is an evolving document that applies not only to the annual Code4Lib conference, but also to the other ways we interact, including the [Code4lib listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB), irc, and other Code4Lib venues, such as the Slack and Discord channels.

+Because a Code of Conduct is intended to protect community members from harm in community spaces and outlines unacceptable behavior, we have also outlined guidelines for positive engagement in the Code4Lib [community norms](norms.md).

 As we learn and grow, we welcome suggestions for changes.